PeqNP/life-is-study/courses/computer-science/grade-01/01-introduction.md

 Now we will run your app's tests.
 With Xcode open:

-- Open the `Grade1Tests` folder
+- Expand the `Grade1Tests` folder
 - Tap on the `BeginHereTests` file
 - Tap on the diamond ⏵ button next to the left of `final class BeginHereTests`

 Very nice!
 You should see Xcode build your app, tests, and show the results of your test in the "Debug area".

-### Debug area
+### Debug Area

 The Debug area is how we will know our tests pass.
 It will also show us what our app is doing.

+When you ran the tests you should have seen the Debug area pop-up from the bottom.
+If it isn't up, enter `Command` + `Shift` + `y` to open the Debug area.

-You may have noticed after running your first test, "Hello, World" is displayed in the Debug area.
-If you haven't, do it now!
+You should see the test results as well as "Hello, World" displayed somewhere in the Debug area.

-### What's Next?
+### Test Files

-Look at the Grade1 tests.
+- Expand the `Grade1Tests` folder.

 You will notice several test files.
-Each of these files is a lesson that teach you a single concept.
+Each of these files is a lesson that will teach you a new concept.

+### Lessons

+Within the `Grade1Tests` folder:

 - Open `Lesson_01_VariablesTests`.

-You will notice several tests within the lesson.
+You will notice several tests within this lesson.
 Each test builds on the previous test.
 Therefore, please work on the lesson from top to bottom.

 You will also notice that each test will explain a concept and asks you to write the code that will make the test pass.